 What Happens if I Buy Meta Stock Today?

-If you buy Facebook (Meta) stock today, you become a part-owner of the company, which means you can make money if the company grows and does well.
+If you buy Meta stock today, you become a part-owner of the company, which means you can make money if the company grows and does well.
 As an owner, you can also have a say in some company decisions and might get extra money called dividends if the company chooses to distribute them.

 There’s always some risk in investing in stocks, and Meta’s stock price can change due to factors like the company’s performance or market conditions.
 So, you could lose money if the stock price drops.